 Lefroy Exploration Limited is a new WA based and focused explorer taking a disciplined methodical approach in the search for high value gold and nickel deposits.
-Key Projects include the Lefroy Gold Project to the south east of Kalgoorlie and the Lake Johnston Project 120km to the west of Norseman.
+Key Projects include the Lefroy Gold Project (LGP) to the south east of Kalgoorlie and the Lake Johnston Project 120km to the west of Norseman.

 The 100% owned Lefroy Gold Project contains mainly granted tenure covering 547km2, located in the heart of the world class gold production area between Kalgoorlie and Norseman.
-The Project is in close proximity to Gold Fields' St lves gold camp, which contains the newly discovered Invincible gold mine located in Lake Lefroy, and is also immediately south of Silver Lake Resources (ASX: SLR) Daisy Milano gold mining operation.
+The Project is in close proximity to Gold Fields' St Ives gold camp, which contains the newly discovered Invincible gold mine located in Lake Lefroy, and is also immediately south of Silver Lake Resources (ASX: SLR) Daisy Milano gold mining operation.
+The LGP supports the commitment by the Company to focus on exploration for new greenfields gold discovery's in areas of limited or no previous exploration but in areas that have favourable geological and geophysical characteristics.

-Location of the Lefroy Gold Project relative to Kalgoorlie, Gold Fields St lves Gold Camp near Lake Lefroy, and major gold deposits.
+Location of the Lefroy Gold Project relative to Kalgoorlie, Gold Fields St Ives Gold Camp near Lake Lefroy, and major gold deposits.

+For Further Information please contact:

+Wade Johnson

-For Further Information please contact: Wade Johnson Telephone: +61 8 93210984 Email: wjohnson@lefroyex.com
+Telephone: +61 8 93210984 Email: wjohnson@lefroyex.com